|Manufacturer||Weaver Aircraft Company|

 ww2dbaseDevelopment and Operational History

 ww2dbaseDesigned by Weaver Aircraft Company of Ohio (or WACO), CG-4 flight testing began in May 1942, and eventually more than 13,900 CG-4A's were delivered.
-At the height of production, sixteen companies were prime sub-contractors for manufacturing Waco's, including the Ford Motor Company.
+At the height of production, sixteen companies were primary contractors for manufacturing Waco's, including the Ford Motor Company.
 There were also hundreds of sub-contractors.

 ww2dbaseWhiteman Air Force Base was originally activated on 6 August 1942, as Sedalia Glider Base.
 In November 1942, the installation became Sedalia Army Air Field and was assigned to the 12th Troop Carrier Command of the United States Army Air Forces.
 The field served as a training site for glider pilots and paratroopers.
 Assigned aircraft included the CG-4A glider, and the Curtiss C-46 and Douglas C-47.
 However, the C-46 saw limited use as a glider tug in combat.